thomasnield/oreilly_kotlin_for_data_science/kotlin_for_data_science_outline.md

 2) Functional Programming with Kotlin
 * Higher Order Functions and lambdas
+* Lambda Syntax
+* Generics
 * Sequences
 * let() and apply()

+3) Adapting Kotlin to Your Domain
 * Extension Functions and Properties
 * Extension Operator Functions
 * Leveraging DSL’s

-3) Practical applications of Kotlin for data science
+4) Practical applications of Kotlin for data science
 * Ranking mutual friends in a social network
 * Using Kotlin with Apache Spark
 * Using Kotlin-Statistics